MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/mim-cm-deploy.md

 ## Pre-deployment steps

 The MIM CM configuration wizard requires information to be provided along the way in order for it to complete successfully.
-The pre-deployment steps will (INCOMPLETE THOUGHT HERE)

 ![](media/mim-cm-deploy/image003.png)

 ### Extending the schema